robertjchristian/service-seed/README.md

 Let's say you wanted to develop a service called "math" that multiplies two template parameters and returns the result.

 <h4>First step, barebones implementation</h4>
-* Get the project, (ie) git clone github:robertjchristian/service-seed
+* Get/fork the project, (ie) git clone github:robertjchristian/service-seed
  * As a sanity check, perform the steps in "to run" outlined above`
 * nano service-implementation/src/main/java/com/liaison/service/HelloworldResource
  * Copy/paste the helloTo service, including annotations
  * Change path from "to/{name}" to "multiply/{a}/{b}"